-- A decision reached by a hearing officer or hearing board may be appealed by the respondent and/or complainant within five business days (days the university is open including student breaks) from the time the hearing decision is made available.
-Appeal petitions shall be submitted in writing and delivered to the Student Conduct Administrator or designee.
+- A decision reached by a hearing officer or hearing board may be appealed by the respondent within five business days (days the University is open) from the time the hearing decision is made available.
+Appeal petitions shall be submitted in writing or electronically to the Office of Student Conduct & Community Standards.

-- The complainant, the respondent, board chair and hearing officer will have an opportunity to review the appeal petition and submit a brief response within three business days.
+- The board chair or hearing officer will have an opportunity to review the appeal petition and submit a brief response within three business days (days the University is open) from the time the appeal petition is made available.

 - For cases heard by a formal hearing board, the appeal board shall consist of three members of the University Student Affairs leadership team or their designees.

-- For cases heard by a single administrator, the appeal board shall consist of a single member of the University Student Affairs leadership team.
+- For cases heard by a single administrator, the appeal board shall consist of a single member of the University Student Affairs leadership team or a designee.

 a.
 Evidence that established procedures were not followed in a manner that would have significantly affected the hearing outcome.